 A technique used for identifying the environmental impact of a project that may be hazardous to the environment before its implementation.
-The impact of the project on the environment will be studied, estimated and evaluated in order to find and implement the appropriate precautional measures.
+The impact of the project on the environment will be studied. estimated and evaluated in order to find and implement the appropriate precautional measures.
 In Japan, it is conducted in compliance with the Environment Impact Assessment Law for target projects undertaken by enterprises engaged in the operation of roads, dams, railways and power plants.
 The process requires the involvement of local residents, specialists and administrative agencies in charge of environmental matters.
 It is one of the most important measures for preventing environmental pollution.

-Environmental Action Plan by the Japanese Electric Utility Industry warming measures, create a recycle-oriented society and manage chemical substances, as well as clarify the activities necessary to achieve these goals.
+Environmental Action Plan by the Japanese Electric Utility Industry

+An action plan established in 1996 by 12 participants of the Federation of Electric Power Co. of Japan to state their goals to establish global warming measures, create a recycle-oriented society and manage chemical substances, as well as clarify the activities necessary to achieve these goals.
 The plan is reviewed annually to ensure transparency and achieve its goals.